 STIR/SHAKEN is an effective way to fight robocalls and hackers, but it doesn’t guarantee that you’ll never receive a call from a spoofed number.

-Note that while STIR/SHAKEN can identify previous robocall numbers, validate phone numbers, and make it much harder for spoofers to successfully steal information from you, it can’t entirely eliminate robocalls, legally punish number spoofers, or guarantee that a robocall is unwanted spam or has malicious intent.
+Note that while STIR/SHAKEN can identify previous robocall numbers, validate phone numbers, and make it much harder for spoofers to successfully steal information from you, it can’t entirely eliminate robocalls, legally punish number spoofers, or guarantee that a robocall is unwanted spam or has malicious intent like identity theft.

 Although STIR/SHAKEN and other security measures can’t completely eliminate the threat of hackers, VoIP providers today offer excellent network security and monitoring tools that greatly reduce the risk of cybercrimes.